| Observatory |

 For a better view of pictures on Zenfolio, a suggestion is to click on the centre of a photo that is on the screen for viewing.
 This will automatically enlarge the picture on your screen.
 To return to regular viewing, simply click on the picture again.

 The club website is updated by Andrew Bennett and Dave Gamble with a view to providing everything you ever wanted to know about Okanagan Centre RASC.
 As well as Outreach and many other club activity pages, the What's Up page provides heads up notes of what is in the sky on particular nights.
 The About Us page links to the club Library and other services.
 The website is also a portal to many links including our Zenfolio Image Gallery.

-A new innovation continues on the 'What's Up' page.
+A new innovation on the 'What's Up' page in January!
 Jim Failes is now contributing pictures from his vast collection to illustrate some of the coming celestial events.